 Furthermore, the influence of his work can be seen in the current industry as well.
 Many directors have found the quality of Kurosawa’s work undeniable and reproduced his projects.
 The existing and coming generation of directors can learn a lot from the works put forward by Kurosawa.
 The Japanese film industry will always remain thankful for Kurosawa’s work and it is very clear that his influence still remains very prominent in the West as well.

-Besides the Oscar award, Kurosawa was awarded with several honours during his life to recognise his efforts including the Directors Guild of America’s Lifetime Achievement Award in 1992.
+Besides the Oscar award, Kurosawa was awarded with several honors during his life to recognize his efforts including the Directors Guild of America’s Lifetime Achievement Award in 1992.

 The Kurosawa Framing

 Whether he's framing his characters to look primitive, or simply disobeying the rule of third for added effect, Akira Kurosawa's vision and masterful directing is what makes Rashômon the flawless film that it is today.